The treatment given for rabies depends on whether you've started to show signs or symptoms.

-The World Health Organization (WHO) recommends that only HDCV or PCEC should be used.
+The World Health Organization (WHO) recommends that only purified cell culture or embryonated egg-based vaccines (CCEEVs), which include HDCV or PCEC, should be used.
 This is because there are safety concerns over the nerve tissue vaccine.
-Researchers have found this type of vaccine has a one in a 650 chance of causing serious complications that can result in permanent disability, such as muscle paralysis.
+Researchers have found that this type of vaccine has a one in 650 chance of causing serious complications that can result in permanent disability, such as muscle paralysis.

 A small number of countries have not followed the WHO recommendation and still use the nerve tissue vaccine.
-They include Mongolia, Myanmar (Burma) and Pakistan.
+They include Ecuador, Peru, Myanmar (Burma) and Pakistan.

-In many developing countries, the HDCV or PCEC vaccine may only be available if you are willing to pay for private treatment.
+In many developing countries, the HDCV or PCEC vaccine may only be available if you're willing to pay for private treatment.

-If you are offered the nerve tissue vaccine, it is recommended you refuse and ask for one of the alternative vaccines.
+If you're offered the nerve tissue vaccine, it's recommended that you refuse and ask for one of the alternative vaccines.

-If a person who is infected with rabies is not treated and they have developed symptoms, rabies is said to be established.
+If a person who is infected with rabies isn't treated and they have developed symptoms, rabies is said to be established.

 In this situation, there is almost nothing that can be done apart from keeping them comfortable.
 This is usually done by using powerful tranquilisers and sedatives to keep them free from physical pain and emotional upset.

 To date, there have been no reported cases of human-to-human transmission of rabies.
-However, it is theoretically possible, so anyone who has been in close contact with someone who has a rabies infection may be advised to have post-exposure prophylaxis as a precaution.
+However, it's theoretically possible, so anyone who has been in close contact with someone who has a rabies infection may be advised to have post-exposure prophylaxis as a precaution.